Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Animal health and welfare

-The health and welfare of animals is important to all of us, not just animal livestock owners or government.
 Disease outbreaks and the measures to control them can carry wide and costly consequences for public health, the economy and the environment.
-The way we treat animals is an important reflection of the values of our society.
-This means that we all have a stake in improving the national level of animal health and welfare of animals is important to all of us.
+Also, the way we treat animals is an important reflection of the values of our society.
+This means that improving the health and welfare of animals is important to all of us.

-We seek to secure lasting improvements in the agriculture sector and safeguard the future for farmers in Wales by:
+We aim to secure lasting improvements in the agriculture sector and safeguard the future for farmers in Wales by:

 - protecting and improving the quality of Welsh stock